 It’s as if wishing it were so is the same as making it so.

-Jay McTighe and I explore this issue in our upcoming book, Leading Modern Learning: A Blueprint for Vision-Driven Schools (In press, Solution Tree).
+Jay McTighe and I explore this issue in our book, Leading Modern Learning: A Blueprint for Vision-Driven Schools (Solution Tree, 2015 and 2019).
 In the book, we attempt to lay out a blueprint for the achievement of Impacts in very tangible forms and outline the ways in which various systems can be brought into alignment with these goals.
 I think it’s a good book J.